-M Cloud is a U-M offering of public cloud services to the U-M community.
-M Cloud currently includes the offering of Amazon Web Services (AWS) under a University of Michigan enterprise agreement.
+U-M offers access to Amazon Web Services (AWS) under a University of Michigan enterprise agreement.
 AWS provides a variety of cloud-based infrastructure services (storage, database, compute) that the U-M community may choose to consume under a U-M master account.

-The M Cloud offering of Amazon Web Services (AWS) is an ISO 27001-certified, university contracted-for service.
+The U-M offering of Amazon Web Services (AWS) is an ISO 27001-certified, university contracted-for service.
 It provides a secure environment within which to maintain or share the university's sensitive unregulated data.

-In addition, the M Cloud offering of AWS provides an environment that is compliant with regulations for some types of sensitive regulated data.
+In addition, the U-M offering of AWS provides an environment that is compliant with regulations for some types of sensitive regulated data.
 AWS has achieved FedRAMP compliance status.
-It has also received Federal Information Security Management Act (FISMA) Moderate Authorization and Accreditation for the following services (which are part of the M Cloud offering of AWS), as long as the region where the data is housed is in the United States (you can request specific regions when you set up your account in Amazon Web Services):
+It has also received Federal Information Security Management Act (FISMA) Moderate Authorization and Accreditation for the following services (which are part of the U-M offering of AWS), as long as the region where the data is housed is in the United States (you can request specific regions when you set up your account in Amazon Web Services):

 - Amazon Elastic Compute Cloud (Amazon EC2).
 If your data is classified at the High or Moderate level, we recommend that you use a Center for Internet Security (CIS)-compliant image to build your instance.
 Select this in the console under third-party-provided images.

 - Amazon Simple Storage Service (Amazon S3)

 While the U-M offering of AWS is secure, it does not comply with some regulatory requirements for specific types of sensitive regulated data.
 Among the types of information that may not be maintained, shared, or processed in the U-M offering of AWS are:

 - Protected Health Information.
 This is because the university and AWS have not come to agreement on the necessary Business Associate Agreement mandated by HIPAA.